gyowanny/redsand/README.md

 Redsand offers an easy way to add user authentication to your applications using [JSON web tokens](https://jwt.io) and storing user data making your life easier by not duplicating code accross your projects.

-Basically the available endpoints are split in API endpoints and ADMIN endpoints.
+Basically the available endpoints are split between API endpoints and ADMIN endpoints.

 ## Data Overview